How to Litter Box Train Your Kitten

 You can start the training when the kitten is four weeks old when she’s ready to explore the world beyond Mama Cat’s nest.
 She’s both strong enough to walk and dig on her own and is eager to learn.
 A cat any younger than this needs to be stimulated in order to eliminate.
 At this point, you can show them what the litter box is.

 Put the box somewhere quiet, calm and easy to reach.
 Use a litter box with sides low enough for a kitten to get over by herself.
 She won’t need anything very big.
-Use litter with a consistency of garden soil or beach sand and no scent.
+Use litter with a consistency of garden soil or beach sand and no scent, see here for some choices.
 Not only is it more pleasant to sensitive paw pads, it won’t hurt her if she decides to eat some.
 You don’t have to fill the box completely.
 And inch or two thick should do it.

 Place Kitty in the box every once in a while, particularly after she eats or wakes up.
 If she scratches or paws at the sand, let her.
 If she doesn’t, encourage her to do so by scratching in the sand with a finger or gently taking her paw and scratching the sand.